St3451/Structural_Bioinformatics/8_final_exam/README.md

 The task of this exercise is to investigate the distributions of RMSD scores between side chains pairs of 18 different amino acids.
 The two side chains from each pair should come from different proteins, this is a way to compare the variability of the amino acid structures and their differences.
 Gly and Ala are excluded from the analysis since their side chains are too small, and without enough degrees of freedom, to present a significative difference in terms of structural variability.

 ## 2. Materials and methods
 For the exercise we used the Top500 database of PDB files, available from [Richardson Lab Web Site](http://kinemage.biochem.duke.edu/subindex.php#database).
 Richardson and colleagues, from Duke University, used this data for their Ramachandran and rotamer studies.
-This is a selection of 500 files from the Protein Data Bank (PDB) that are high resolution (1.8 Å or better), low homology, and high quality.
-The PDB format provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
+This is a selection of 500 files from the Protein Data Bank (PDB) that are high resolution (1.8 Å or better), low homology, and high quality [1].
+The PDB format provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies [2].

 The programming language we used to perform the analysis is Python 3.
 In addition we used NumPy package to do operations with vectors and matrices, Matplotlib to plot the histograms and Bio.Python to work with the PDB files.
 In particular we used a Bio.Python module called Bio.PDB, the module has been developed by Thomas Hamelryck and focuses on working with crystal structures of biological macromolecules.
-It contains a parser for PDB files that makes the atomic information available in an easy-to-use but powerful data structure.
+It contains a parser for PDB files that makes the atomic information available in an easy-to-use but powerful data structure [3].

 ### 2.1.
 Implementation
 For my implementation I used five functions that I will not completely report here to avoid redundancy.
 The first function extract the protein structures from a given directory.
 The second function extract the atoms coordinates of the side chain of a given residue, calculate the side chain center of mass and return the centered set of coordinates.
 The third function superimpose two side chains, represented by two 3 by N NumPy matrices, and return their minimum RMSD.
 The fourth function extract 1000 side chains pairs (of a certain amino acid) randomly sampled from the protein data set, and calculate their RMSD.
 The last function is used to make and save the plots of the RMSD distributions.